Ho Kwon Ping

+He was the founding chairman of Singapore Management University (SMU) and has chaired Singapore Power and MediaCorp Singapore.
+He has also served on the boards of Standard Chartered Bank, Diageo, Singapore Airlines, and GIC.

 Early life

 Ho was born to Ho Rih Hwa, a businessman and diplomat, and Li Lienfung, the bilingual author.

 Ho was born in Hong Kong, but spent his childhood in Thailand where his father, Ho Rih Hwa, was Singapore's ambassador to the country.
 He was educated in Thailand, Taiwan, the US and Singapore.
 He went on to Tunghai University in Taiwan where the exposure to Chinese culture left a deep impact on him.
 After a year in Taiwan, he left for Stanford University in the US.
 After returning to Singapore, he did his national service as a combat engineer.
 He later studied at the National University of Singapore, where he graduated in economics and history with a silver medal awarded by the Singapore Employers' Federation for being the second most outstanding student in the final year examination.

 Career

-Presently, Ho Kwon Ping is the Founder and Executive Chairman of Banyan Tree Holdings and Laguna Resorts and Hotels, and Executive Chairman of Thai Wah Public Company.
+Currently, Ho Kwon Ping is the founder and executive chairman of Banyan Group and Laguna Resorts and Hotels, and executive chairman of Thai Wah Public Company.
 All three family-owned companies are listed in Singapore and Thailand.

-He is also the founding and current Chairman of the Board of Trustees of Singapore Management University and Chairman of The Singapore Summit.
+He was the founding chairman of Singapore Management University (SMU) and has chaired Singapore Power and MediaCorp Singapore.
+He has also served on the boards of Standard Chartered Bank, Diageo, Singapore Airlines, and GIC.

 In 1977, while working as a journalist for the Far Eastern Economic Review, an English Asian news magazine based in Hong Kong, Ho was detained under the Internal Security Act for writing articles in the Review and held in solitary confinement for two months.
 Many years later, in 2018, Ho shared in a candid dialogue session that he did not bear any grudges against Lee Kuan Yew, Singapore's founding prime minister, for detaining him.
 His detainment ironically boosted his academic grades as he was "so happy" to gain access to books that "he studied for 18 hours a day and topped the entire faculty in the examinations".

 After Ho's release, he continued to work as a journalist, settling on Banyan Tree Bay in Hong Kong with his wife for three years.
 Ho's foray into the business world came several years later when he decided to join the family business after his father suffered a stroke.
 Assuming the mantle as the eldest son, Ho took the reins of the company.
 He went on to distinguish himself as a businessman, making the cover of Fortune International magazine in 1990, and opening the first Banyan Tree resort in Phuket in 1994.

 Ho was appointed the inaugural S. R. Nathan Fellow by the Institute of Policy Studies in 2014, and delivered five public lectures on Politics & Governance, Economy & Business, Security and Sustainability, Demography and Family, and Society and Identity.
 Ho was conferred honorary doctorates by Johnson & Wales University in 2000, and Hong Kong Polytechnic University in 2015.